 While some higher priced bags combining sterling silver with gold-filled metal were also produced in the latter 1920s, an effort was made to “broaden appeal and lessen the price,” Holiner shared in his book.
 Bags were then made of base metals, silver or gold plated brass, copper, and nickel silver (a form of false silver), and the frames were machine stamped rather than hand engraved.

-The flat mesh bags made during this period were painted with vivid patterns, while the fine mesh bags, also known as Dresden mesh (like the example shown here), had softer hues and a more muted appearance.
-They were all decorated, according to Holiner, through silk screening accomplished over several days – one color dried for 24 hours before another color was applied.
+The flat mesh bags made during this period were painted with vivid patterns, while the fine mesh bags, also known as Dresden mesh, had softer hues and a more muted appearance.
+They were all decorated, according to Holiner, through silk screening accomplished over several days, with one color dried for 24 hours before another color was applied.
 In 1929, Whiting & Davis produced a large collection of mesh bags designed in conjunction with French fashion designer Paul Poiret, including what is now referenced as the Poiret Pouch.

 Many clever and beautiful styles came about during this period including the Dylesia hinged bag fitted with a powder compact.
 Many bags with Art Deco themed enameling were also produced, and these are highly favored by collectors as are similar styles made by Mandalian Mfg.
 Co., a Whiting & Davis competitor.

 By the mid-1930s, however, the company stopped producing the type of metal mesh handbag they’re most famous for, but they were far from out of business.

 Handbags of the 1930s and Beyond

 Whiting & Davis’s new outlook on handbag manufacture led to a promotional brochure titled “Hand in Hand with Fashion,” a slogan they also used in advertising during this time, and they continued to partner with big names in the fashion world.